merkle-open/SitecoreBlog/docs/_posts/2024-04-16-11-steps-to-extend-general-link.md

 **Important**: keep the name `link` for the XML-nodes to ensure compatibility to existing links.

-Compile, publish and you are able to change every link in your instance with additional tracking informations. \
+Compile, publish and you are able to change every link in your instance with additional tracking information. \
 You can edit any kind of general link and have a raw-value like this: \
 `<link text="Homepage with Tracking" linktype="internal" querystring="" target="_blank" EventCategory="Category" EventAction="Action" EventLabel="Label" id="{819BFAC1-A563-49DA-9C2C-E88D0B397619}" />`